atreyamaj/PhysioBank-ATM-Scraper/README.md

 `$sudo -H pip3 install pyautogui`\
 `$sudo -H pip3 install matplotlib`\
 `$sudo -H pip3 install sklearn`

+The above is meant for Debian Linux based distributions (In my case, I used Ubuntu 20.04 LTS)
 ## To come:
 1. The clustering part will be added soon in order to carry out automatic anomaly detection.
 2. After the entire pipeline is up and running, I plan on deploying the model on a website that I will be designing and making.
 I might go for Heroku or some other similar service.